 - Toast the dry spices.
 On medium heat, dry toasting white peppercorn and coriander seeds until fragrant, 3-4 minutes.
 Do not let the seeds get too browned, or they will release a bitter, unpleasant taste.
 Remove from the pan and let cool for 5 minutes.
 Once cooled, grind in a spice grinder into powder form.
 Set aside until ready.

-- Add the chilis and salt to a mortar and pound until smooth paste forms.
+- Add the chilis and salt to a mortar and pound until a smooth paste forms.
 Be careful with the pepper pieces jumping at you, especially your eyes.
 See notes for how to prevent this from happening.

 - Add the lemongrass and galangal.
 These two ingredients are the toughest and most fibrous ones on the ingredient list.
-Pound these away until smooth paste forms.
+Pound these away until a smooth paste forms.
 This will be your hardest part about using the mortar and pestle.
 The best part?
 It's downhill from here and goes by pretty quickly after these two.

 - Add shallots and garlic.
 Pound away to a smooth paste.
 Are you getting your forearm workout yet? (;